Edgar-Donk/edgar-donk.github.io/README.md

 pictogram, then this option should be considered.
 We can load the pictogram image and text simultaneously by using the compound option.

 If multiple pictograms are available we can change these according to state.
-Check out the example 04button_pictogram.py this has three pictograms linked to 3 states which must have the active state listed last.
+Check out the example 04button_pictograms.py this has three pictograms linked to 3 states which must have the active state listed last just as we needed to do in the mapping situation.
+When using the image property always ensure that there are an odd number of states, therefore the first state remains anonymous.

+## 05 Image - Create Widgets with Rounded Corners and Shadow Effects

+The 4 themes common to tkinter can be found where your python program is installed under the directory tcl/tk8.6/ttk.
+Apart from default which is listed as defaults.tcl, all the other themes are listed themenameTheme.tcl.
+There are obvious differences between tcl and tkinter but we can recognise some commands such as map and configure, we can also spot the element and state names.
+A new part of the mix is when we look at the OS specefic themes such as aqua or vista have variables that are system dependant.
+Even so we should be able to recognise how the answers to some of our scripts were formed.
+It would seem that the common themes have little to do with images and thus able to give the widest possible support to any style alterations we wish to make.
+By contrast it will be found that if one of the OS dependant themes was to be used as a basis then  changes would not be so straightforward.

+As I said at the beginning there are remarkably few instances of the more interesting style changes found when trawling the internet.
+Up until this point most of the examples could have been made using "Tkinter 8.5 reference: a GUI for Python".
+The few instances I did find I will reproduce here.

+The first example is based on that created by Bryan Oakley a stalwart of StackOverflow.
+His original script created visible frames around entry and text widgets, example 05rounded_frame.py.
+Since he is using encoded data there is no reference to a file, instead PhotoImage refers to this data directly.
+Normally we have no states in the frame widget so he introduces lambda functions tied into <FocusIn> and <FocusOut> events.